 The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

-A key objective of the Chair for the Ancient History of the Near and Middle East is the promotion of the digital humanities and easily accessible open-access data in order to widely disseminate, facilitate, and promote the active use and understanding of official inscriptions and archival texts of the Middle East in Antiquity, with an initial focus on those of ancient Mesopotamia (written in the cuneiform script and in the Akkadian and Sumerian languages), in academia and beyond.
-Headed by Prof. Dr. Karen Radner and Dr. Jamie Novotny, and in collaboration with Prof. Dr. Enrique Jiménez and Prof. Dr. Walther Sallaberger of LMU’s Institute for Assyriology and Hittitology, the MOCCI research staff seeks to create new and innovative ways for users to access the important and varied contents of numerous geo-referenced and linguistically-annotated editions of ancient records, primarily from the first millennium BC.
-Our aim is to make many of the rich primary sources of Assyria, Babylonia, and their contemporaries available online for free in a fully searchable and richly annotated (lemmatized) format.
+A key objective of the LMU Chair for the Ancient History of the Near and Middle East (held by Karen Radner) is the promotion of the Digital Assyriology and easily-accessible, open-access data in order to widely disseminate, facilitate, and promote the active use and understanding of official inscriptions, literary compositions, and archival texts of the Middle East in Antiquity, with a special focus on the sources of ancient Mesopotamia (written in the cuneiform script and in the Akkadian and Sumerian languages), in academia and beyond.
+Headed by Radner and Jamie Novotny, and in collaboration with LMU’s Institute for Assyriology and Hittitology, the MOCCI research staff seeks to provide specialist and non-specialist users with easy access to the important and varied contents of numerous geo-referenced and linguistically-annotated editions of ancient records, primarily from the first millennium BC.
+Building upon the successes of MOCCI’s first five years (August 2015-December 2020), the team continues to make accessible and understandable many of the rich primary sources of Assyria, Babylonia, and their contemporaries (e.g., the eastern Anatolian kingdom of Urartu) in a free, online, fully searchable and richly annotated (lemmatized) format.

-A presentation of the project by Prof. Dr. Karen Radner and Dr. Jamie Novotny is given in "Official Inscriptions of the Middle East in Antiquity: Online Text Corpora and Map Interface" in De Santis, Annamaria & Rossi, Irene (eds.)
+An overview of MOCCI’s activities and objectives is given in Radner and Novotny’s paper "Official Inscriptions of the Middle East in Antiquity: Online Text Corpora and Map Interface" in De Santis, Annamaria & Rossi, Irene (eds.)
 2018, Crossing Experiences in Digital Epigraphy.
 From Practice to Discipline (Warsaw: De Gruyter Open), pp. 141-154.

 (1) Official Inscriptions of the Middle East in Antiquity (OIMEA); and